Leicester Central Station.

-This was to be last long distance main line railway to be built in Britain for a century until the Channel Tunnel Rail Link now under
+This was to be last long distance main line railway to be built in Britain for a century until the Channel Tunnel Rail Link.
+In contrast to

 competing services to London) it passed through nowhere of any size, though did have a valuable cross country connection through Banbury to the south coast and south Wales.

 At the grouping of the railway companies into the “big four” companies under government instigation in 1923, the Great Central

 Railway became part of the London and North Eastern Railway (L.N.E.R.).
 However, the L.N.E.R. had a more important main line